cfug/flutter.cn/src/docs/development/accessibility-and-localization/internationalization.md

 Once you've implemented your language-specific subclasses of GlobalMaterialLocalizations and LocalizationsDelegate, you just need to add the language and a delegate instance to your app.
-Here's some code that sets the app's language to Belarusan and adds the BeMaterialLocalizations delegate instance to the app's localizationsDelegates list:
+Here's some code that sets the app's language to Belarusian and adds the BeMaterialLocalizations delegate instance to the app's localizationsDelegates list: